jimbo00000/RiftRay/README.md

 All shader code under shaders/shadertoy/ was written by the top developers in the field and is covered by the **Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License** <http://creativecommons.org/licenses/by-nc-sa/3.0/us/> unless stated otherwise in the code.

 ### Huge Thanks to:
-- Iñigo Quilez for [Shadertoy](https://shadertoy.com) and all the code and tutorials on his site [www.iquilezles.org](http://www.iquilezles.org/)
+- BeautyPi: Iñigo Quilez and Pol Jeremias for [Shadertoy](https://shadertoy.com) and all the code and tutorials on his site [www.iquilezles.org](http://www.iquilezles.org/)
 - All the members of [Shadertoy](https://shadertoy.com) for their beautiful GLSL code
 - Mikael Hvidtfeldt Christensen for the blog [blog.hvidtfeldts.net](http://blog.hvidtfeldts.net/)
 - Micah Dedmon for Mac porting and packaging